bjoern-janson/computational-phase-boundary/methodology.md

 | $E_A$ | Economic accessibility |
 | $P_A$ | Prior search attention |

+The exponential form is an initial operational model chosen to represent multiplicative friction effects.
+Alternative functional forms may be evaluated during empirical validation.

 The goal is not to measure accessibility directly, but to estimate changes in accessibility over time.

 ---